On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Fourier-Hankel decomposition

-where $\mathcal{W}_S(f)$ denotes calculation of the power-spectrum via Welch's method \citep{1967book:IEEE.....7073}, using again a Hann-window (Eq. \ref{eq:w}) and $f_\ell( t)$ is a complex time series representing either $a_\ell( t)$ or $b_\ell( t)$.
+where $\mathcal{W}_S(f)$ denotes the estimation process via Welch's method \citep{1967book:IEEE.....7073}, using again a Hann-window (Eq. \ref{eq:w}) with $f_\ell( t)$ representing either $a_\ell( t)$ or $b_\ell( t)$.
 As is usual for Welch's method, the time-series is further divided into $S$ equally long segments.
-A window function is applied to each segment, designed in such a way that it overlaps into half of the following segment.
+A window function is applied to each segment, designed in such a way that it overlaps with half of the following segment.
 This overlap is preferred to avoid bias introduced due to the window function almost eliminating velocity signal close to the edge of individual segments.
-This techniques results in $S$ individual power spectra, which are then averaged to reduce noise.
+This techniques results in $S$ individual periodograms, which are then averaged to reduce noise (and subsequently yield the estimated power spectrum).
 Here we set $S=3$, as this appears to be the best trade-off between sufficient frequency resolution and noise reduction in the resulting spectrum.
 The spectra $P^\text{in}_\ell(\nu)$, $P^\text{out}_\ell(\nu)$ are obtained for $f_\ell(t)=a_\ell(t)$, $b_\ell(t)$ respectively.
 Subsequently, we calculate the absorption coefficient \citep{1987ApJ...319L..27B}:

 Finally, the total power is estimated via